 All forms of arbitrage are considered toxic due to the lack of a clear underlying idea, strategy, or rationale.
 Below are two common arbitrage strategies:

-Hedge Arbitrage: Simultaneously entering opposing positions with different firms.
+Simultaneously entering opposing positions with different firms.

-Latency Arbitrage: Exploiting disparities in trade execution times across various trading platforms or venues.
+Exploiting disparities in trade execution times across various trading platforms or venues.
 Traders using this strategy seek to profit from minor price differences resulting from delays in order processing or data feed.

 Poor Money Management